benneberg/chrome-extension-studio/README.md

 ## 🎯 Purpose & Idea

-**Extenda** is an interactive web application designed to guide developers, founders, and indie hackers through every stage of creating a profitable Chrome extension — from ideation to launch, monetization, and post-launch optimization.
+**xGen Studio** is an interactive web application designed to guide developers, founders, and indie hackers through every stage of creating a profitable Chrome extension — from ideation to launch, monetization, and post-launch optimization.

-Unlike static guides, Extenda is **actionable**, **AI-powered**, and **workflow-driven**.
+Unlike static guides, xGen Studio is **actionable**, **AI-powered**, and **workflow-driven**.
 It combines proven development strategies with real-time assistance from Large Language Models (LLMs) via [OpenRouter](https://openrouter.ai), helping users generate ideas, craft prompts, validate markets, and build faster.

-Whether you're building your first extension or scaling your 10th, Extenda acts as your personal coach, checklist, and automation hub — all in one place.
+Whether you're building your first extension or scaling your 10th, xGen Studio acts as your personal coach, checklist, and automation hub — all in one place.

 ---